a-morales/kwm/README.md

 If the main pane is split using vertical mode, a left and right pane is created.
 If the main pane is split using horizontal mode, an upper and lower pane is created.

-In addition to bsp, *Kwm* supports both stacking and floating spaces.
+In addition to bsp, *Kwm* supports both monocle and floating spaces.
 If a space is set to floating mode, nothing will be tiled for this space.
-If a space is in stacking mode, every window will run fullscreen, and the user can switch between open windows
+If a space is in monocle mode, every window will run fullscreen, and the user can switch between open windows
 using the kwmc command `window -f prev|next`

 ## Default Hotkeys: